 After a successful application, you will be invited to take the Lloyds TSB Numerical Test as well as tests in verbal and inductive reasoning.
 These tests are provided by CEB SHL, a very well-known testing company.

-This test is used to measure different aspects of critical thinking and reasoning.
+The verbal reasoning test is used to measure different aspects of critical thinking and reasoning.
 You will be given a paragraph of information and a few different possible answers.
-Practise CEB SHL-Style Verbal Tests with JobTestPrep.

 Each of these tests is timed and you will have between 20 and 30 minutes to complete them.
 Without proper practise you will not be able to show your full abilities as they are unique in nature.
 Let us at JobTestPrep help you along the way with our realistic test portal.